mrdk/mind/doc/words.rst

 .. word:: forward		( stream -- )

-      Read one character from the current stream. `line#` is updated if the character is an "end of line" symbol.
+      Read one character from the current stream. :word:`line#` is updated if the character is an "end of line" symbol.

 .. word:: current@		( stream -- char )